rkonoplev/dniester/docs/en/FRONTEND_SPEC_ANGULAR.md

 ### 5.3 Admin Panel
 - Will be implemented similarly to the Next.js version, including:
   - Role-based authentication and authorization (ADMIN/EDITOR).
-  - CRUD operations for news, terms, and users.
+  - CRUD operations for news, terms, and users (user management for ADMIN only).
   - Frontend validation for all forms.
-  - A **WYSIWYG editor** for the `body` and `teaser` fields, with the ability to insert links to external media.
+  - A **WYSIWYG editor** for the `body` and `teaser` fields, with the ability to insert links and *a limited* set of HTML tags (without direct image and video embedding).

 ---